More on Pregabalin

 - Your mouth, face, lips, tongue or throat start swelling

-It is of critical medical advice that you do not try and detox or use prescription drugs without the intervention of doctors or psychiatrists.
+It is critical medical advice that you do not try and detox or use prescription drugs without the intervention of doctors or psychiatrists.
 This is because it opens the door for more harmful potential abuse, which can lead to more serious psychological as well as physical addictions.

 Here at Castle Craig, we have specially trained psychiatrists and doctors, who will know how to manage your detox or withdrawal process, so if you need help, please do not hesitate to get in touch with us.